Mj1307-ctrl/bouncingbuger_Jaranilla_choey_miguel/README.md

-# 🍔 Bouncing Burger - Choey Mijuel Jaranilla Version 2.1
+# 🍔 Bouncing Burger - Choey Miguel Jaranilla Version 2.1

 A fun and simple desktop app built with **Python Tkinter** that animates a bouncing burger with a name label.
 The border color changes upon collision with the window edges, and you can pause/resume the animation with the spacebar.